William Harvey Gibson

 Brigadier General William Harvey Gibson (May 16, 1821 – November 22, 1894) was a Republican politician from Ohio.
-He resigned from the Ohio State Treasurer's office in disgrace and redeemed his reputation in war.
+He resigned from the Ohio State Treasurer's office in disgrace after failing to report his predecessor for theft, but redeemed his reputation in war.
 He was brevetted Brigadier General of the Union Army's 49th Ohio Volunteer Infantry during the American Civil War.

 Early life

-William Harvey Gibson was born at Cross Creek Township, Jefferson County, Ohio on May 16, 1821 to John Gibson (1778–1852) and Jeannette Gibson (née Coe) (1782–1850).
+William Harvey Gibson was born at Cross Creek Township, Jefferson County, Ohio on May 16, 1821, to John Gibson (1778–1852) and Jeannette Gibson (née Coe) (1782–1850).
 He was raised in a family that valued hard work, plain dress, temperance and sympathy for the unfortunate and opposed slavery and "social gilded livery."
 The Gibson family also placed special attention on developing good oratory and debating skills and held a regular family debating circle during the long winter evenings.

 On his mother's side, Gibson was descended from Robert Coe who arrived in the Massachusetts Bay Colony in 1634 aboard the ship the Francis.
 On his father's side, he was of Scotch-Irish descent, the grandson of Colonel John Gibson, commanding officer of Virginia's 7th Regiment during the American Revolutionary War, Secretary of the Territory of Indiana (1800–1810), and Acting Governor of Indiana (1811–1813).

 William Harvey Gibson was known to everyone except his mother as "Bill."
 He was the tenth of 11 children.
 He had five brothers and five older sisters (Sally, Polly, Hetty, Patty, Eliza, Robert McDowell, Moses Coe, John Kendall, Benjamin, and James Allen).
 Gibson's father purchased 320 acres from the Federal Government in Seneca County, Ohio in 1821.
 When he was only four months old, the Gibson family moved to Seneca County from Jefferson County.
 The family settled in Melmore, Ohio.
 At the time, it was still a wooded frontier and home to Seneca and Mohawk Indians.
 Both sides of the family were Presbyterians and Gibson recalls being baptized with ten Indian children by Rev. James B. Findley with the ceremony being translated by the Indian interpreter "Black Jack."
 Gibson also recalls hearing Chief "Grey Eyes" preach.
 In the 1820s, the Gibson brothers took their corn for milling at the mill that the U.S. government built for the Wyandotte Indians on the Upper Sandusky River.